-- Cullykhan Bay & Fort Fiddes – 2 miles by car.
+- Cullykhan Bay & Fort Fiddes – 5 minutes by car.
 Follow signs to car park, walk down to the sheltered bay and along the rocks, on the left as you are facing the sea, to find a small crack in the rocks which leads to a cavernous sea cave called The Needle's Eye.
 Then climb up to the promontory and see if you can find the stone blocks which were once part of Fort Fiddes.
 It’s a bit like Dunnottar Castle site, south of Stonehaven, without the castle and if you haven’t been there then you must go and see for the dramatic scenery.

-- Portsoy – Coastal walk east to Findlater Castle – Interesting old harbour used in remake of Whisky Galore which is at a cinema near you now!
+- Portsoy – 35 minutes.
+Interesting old harbour used in the 2017 remake of Whisky Galore.

-- Sandend Bay – Voted best beach in Scotland for 2017!!!
+- Sandend Bay – 40 minutes.
+Voted best beach in Scotland for 2017!!!
 Great for dogs.
+Coastal walk east to Findlater Castle.

-- Cullen – For the Skink, antique shops and beach.
+- Cullen – 45 minutes.
+For the Skink, antique shops and beach.
 Rockpool Café is excellent

 - Aberdour Bay – 10 minutes.
 You can walk there from the cottage.
 It is a 2-3 hour round trip mainly on dirt tracks and a few farm access roads.
 At the east end of Aberdour Bay you will find a few sea caves which are worth a look.

-The Pennan Inn is open Wednesday to Sunday from noon – Booking essential at weekends so call before you leave home.
+The Pennan Inn is open Wednesday to Sunday from noon – booking is essential at weekends so call before you leave home.
 Only 100 yards from the cottage 01346 561201.
 There are several chip shops, Chinese and Indian take-away restaurants in Fraserburgh, MacDuff and Banff.
 For Cordon Bleu dining you will need to travel to Aberdeen.